 If you are not sure what your knee injury is then why not check out our knee pain symptom checker?
 Knee injuries can be separated into:

-Below we give a brief outline of the common injuries causing knee pain as well as causes of knee pain in children.
-See the specific knee pain category page for more detailed information.
+Below we give a brief outline of the common injuries causing knee pain as well as causes of knee injuries in children.
+See the specific category page for more detailed information.

 Acute Knee Injuries

 Acute knee injuries are injuries caused by a sudden impact, trauma or twisting of the knee.
 The athlete will feel instant pain and depending on how bad the injury is may not be able to continue training or exercising.